 In a small microwave-safe bowl, combine the yellow onion, green onions, garlic, and butter.
 Microwave on high for 2 minutes, then stir this mixture.

 Microwave for another 1 to 2 minutes or until the vegetables are tender.
 Remove the bowl from the microwave and let the vegetables cool for 10 minutes.

-Combine the flour, cheese, sugar, baking powder, pepper and salt in large bowl and stir to mix.
+Combine the flour, cheese, sugar, baking powder, pepper, and salt in a large bowl and stir to mix.

 Add the sautéed onion mixture to the flour mixture along with all of the melted butter, light cream, and egg.
 Stir just until combined with a spoon.

 Gently press the dough together with your hands to form a ball.

 On an ungreased cookie sheet, press the dough into an 8-inch circle.
 Cut the circle into 8 wedges, like you were cutting a pie.
 Separate the wedges slightly.

 Bake for 12 to 15 minutes or until the scones are lightly browned.